singular-plural-nouns

 Plural: Must be paired with plural verbs.
 For example, “The cars are blue.”

-It’s essential to reinforce these differences through various activities and exercises to ensure children internalize the difference between singular and plural nouns.
+Repetition of these differences through various activities and exercises is essential to ensuring children internalise the difference between singular and plural nouns.

 Teaching Singular and Plural Nouns to Children